 Uncertainty in model projections of precipitation extremes is considerably larger than that of temperature related extremes.
-Fig. 4 depicts the median projections for RX5day (Maximum accumulated five-day precipitation, left) and CDD (Dry spell length, right), which exhibit contrasting patterns in terms of signal strength and robustness.
-The KS test illustrates the additional merit of a regional analysis of precipitation-related extremes (see Tab.
-S3).
-While all models in the ensemble indicate a robust difference between a 1.5°C and 2°C warming for both indices for the global land mass, the analysis for the separate world regions reveals different patterns.
+Figure 4 depicts the median projections for RX5day (Maximum accumulated five-day precipitation, left) and CDD (Dry spell length, right), which exhibit contrasting patterns in terms of signal strength and robustness.
+The KS test reveals the additional merit of regional analysis of these precipitationrelated extremes (see Table S3).
+While all models in the ensemble indicate a robust difference between a 1.5 °C and 2 °C warming for both indices for the global land mass, the analysis for the separate world regions reveals different patterns.

-A robust indication (more than 66 % of the models reject the null hypothesis of the KS test at the 95 % significance level, see Tab.
-S3) of a difference in RX5day is projected in particular for the high northern latitude regions, East Asia, as well as East and West Africa.
-While the high northern latitudes are also among those regions experiencing the largest increase in RX5day between the assessed warming levels (up to 7 % and 11 %, median estimates for 1.5°C and 2°C, respectively), projections for other regions that experience a considerable increase under a 1.5°C warming do not indicate a significant difference between the warming levels.
-This is in particular noteworthy for the Amazon region and North-East Brazil, where precipitation extremes are likely related to the South American monsoon systems (Boers et al., 2014) and to a lesser extent for West Africa (see Fig 5 and Tab.
-S3).
+- A robust indication (more than 66 % of the models reject the null hypothesis of the KS test at the 95 % significance level, see Table S3) of a difference in RX5day is projected in particular for the high northern latitude regions, East Asia, as well as East and West Africa.
+While the high northern latitudes are also among those regions experiencing the largest increase in RX5day between the assessed warming levels (up to 7 and 11 %, median estimates for 1.5 °C and 2 °C, respectively), projections for other regions that experience a considerable increase under a 1.5 °C warming do not indicate a significant difference between the warming levels.
+This is in particular noteworthy for the Amazon - difference between the warming levels.
+This is in particular noteworthy for the Amazon region and North-East Brazil, where precipitation extremes are likely related to the South American monsoon systems (Boers et al., 2014) and to a lesser extent for West Africa (see Fig. 5 and Table S3). - 15 A different picture emerges for CDD as an indicator for dry spell length.
+For the majority of the global land area, little to no differences in CDD are projected relative to the reference period (see Fig. 4).
+However, about 40% of the global land area in the subtropical and tropical regions experience an increase in CDD length, including the Mediterranean, Central America, the Amazon as well as South Africa (compare Figs. 4) - and 6).
+In these regions, the KS test also reveals robust indications for differences in impacts between 1.5°C and 2°C. This difference is particularly pronounced for the Mediterranean region, where the CDD length increases from 7 % (likely range 4-10%) to 11 % (likely range 6-15%) between 1.5°C and 2°C.